TXH2020/MainRepo/Projects/ESP8266-IOT/readme.md

 However I have used the ESP8266(NodeMCU) for this purpose because the Wifi Module is problematic.

 The feed.csv file basically consists of the sensor readings exported from the Web Dashboard in the form of a CSV file.

+The above program makes use of MQTT server to stream data to the Thingspeak platform.
+I have included a colab file that demonstrates the Apache Kafka messaging server.